 NATCHITOCHES – The 20th Annual Creole Heritage Celebration will be held Oct.
 10-11 in the Friedman Student Union at Northwestern State University.
-The event will celebrate the genealogy, history and archaeology of the Creole culture inside and outside Louisiana.
+The event will celebrate the genealogy, nurse history and archaeology of the Creole culture inside and outside Louisiana.

 Registration is $20 per person in advance and $25 on site.
-The fee includes a complete registration package: program booklet, admission to all sessions and activities, including the Creole People’s Awards Ceremony, the zydeco concert and dance and the French Table discussion hosted by the Cane River Creole National Historical Park.
+The fee includes a complete registration package: program booklet, stomach admission to all sessions and activities, including the Creole People’s Awards Ceremony, the zydeco concert and dance and the French Table discussion hosted by the Cane River Creole National Historical Park.